Nicotine: Recreational

 Nicotine is used as a recreational drug.
 It is widely used, highly addictive and hard to discontinue.
 Nicotine is often used compulsively, and dependence can develop within days.
 Recreational drug users commonly use nicotine for its mood-altering effects.
-Recreational nicotine products include chewing tobacco, cigars, cigarettes, e-cigarettes, snuff, pipe tobacco, and snus.
+Recreational nicotine products include chewing tobacco, cigars, cigarettes, e-cigarettes, snuff, pipe tobacco, snus, and nicotine pouches.

 Alcohol infused with nicotine is called nicotini.

 Contraindications

 Nicotine use for tobacco cessation has few contraindications.

 It is not known whether nicotine replacement therapy is effective for smoking cessation in adolescents, as of 2014.
 It is therefore not recommended to adolescents.
-It is not safe to use nicotine during pregnancy or breastfeeding, although it is safer than smoking; the desirability of NRT use in pregnancy is therefore debated.
+It is not safe to use nicotine during pregnancy or breastfeeding, although it is safer than smoking.
+The desirability of NRT use in pregnancy is therefore debated.

 Randomized trials and observational studies of nicotine replacement therapy in cardiovascular patients show no increase in adverse cardiovascular events compared to those treated with placebo.
-Using nicotine products during cancer treatment is contra indicated, as nicotine promotes tumour growth, but temporary use of NRTs to quit smoking may be advised for harm reduction.
+Using nicotine products during cancer treatment may be contraindicated, as nicotine may promote tumour growth, but temporary use of NRTs to quit smoking may be advised for harm reduction.

 Nicotine gum is contraindicated in individuals with temporomandibular joint disease.
 People with chronic nasal disorders and severe reactive airway disease require additional precautions when using nicotine nasal sprays.
 Nicotine in any form is contraindicated in individuals with a known hypersensitivity to nicotine.

 Adverse effects

-Nicotine is classified as a poison.
-However, at doses used by consumers, it presents little if any hazard to the user.
-A 2018 Cochrane Collaboration review lists nine main adverse events related to nicotine replacement therapy: headache, dizziness/light-headedness, nausea/vomiting, gastro-intestinal symptoms, sleep/dream problems, non-ischemic palpitations and chest pain, skin reactions, oral/nasal reactions and hiccups.
-Many of these were also common in the placebo group without nicotine.
-Palpitations and chest pain were deemed "rare" and there was no evidence of an increased number of serious cardiac problems compared to the placebo group, even in people with established cardiac disease.
-The common side effects from nicotine exposure are listed in the table below.
-Serious adverse events due to the use of nicotine replacement therapy are extremely rare.
-At low amounts, it has a mild analgesic effect.
-At sufficiently high doses, nicotine may result in nausea, vomiting, diarrhea, salivation, bradyarrhythmia, and possibly seizures, hypoventilation, and death.
+Nicotine is classified as a poison, and it is "extremely hazardous".
+The CDC says it is "toxic to developing fetuses and is a health danger for pregnant women."
+It can harm brain development up to age twenty-five, and early use of nicotine can predispose young people to smoking and drug use.
+However, at doses typically used by consumers, it presents little if any hazard to adult users.
+Although at low amounts nicotine has a mild analgesic effect, at sufficiently high doses nicotine may result in nausea, vomiting, diarrhea, salivation, bradycardia, and possibly seizures, hypoventilation, and death.